-3-0-3 This course is designed to introduce the student to the historical and philosophical foundations of leisure and recreation.
+This course is designed to introduce the student to the historical and philosophical foundations of leisure and recreation.
 It includes study of factors involved in the operation of basic recreation units, major program areas, organizational patterns, and the inter-relationship of special agencies and institutions which serve the recreation needs of society.

-REC 9102 Recreational Activities I 2-3-3 A study of the role of dance and social recreational activities in recreation programs.
+REC 0102 Recreational Activities I

+A study of the role of dance and social recreational activities in recreation programs.
 Students will develop skill in these areas through classroom experiences.
 Leadership skills in planning, programming, and conducting activities will be stressed.

-REC 0103 Recreational Activities II 2-3-3 A study of the role of music, drama, arts and craft activities in recreation programs.
+REC 0103 Recreational Activities II

+A study of the role of music, drama, arts and craft activities in recreation programs.
 Students will develop skill in these areas through classroom experiences.
 Leadership skills in planning, programming, and conducting activities will be stressed.

-REC 0104 Recreational Activities III 2-3-3 A study of methods and procedures for conducting a wide variety of individual and group recreational games, activities, tournaments, and special events.
+REC 0104 Recreational Activities III

+A study of methods and procedures for conducting a wide variety of individual and group recreational games, activities, tournaments, and special events.
 Recreation for the handicapped and special groups will be included.

-REC 0105 Arts and Crafts 1-3-2 This course demonstrates the methods and materials used in arts and crafts projects applicable to camps and related recreational facilities.
+REC 0105 Arts and Crafts

+This course demonstrates the methods and materials used in arts and crafts projects applicable to camps and related recreational facilities.
 Emphasis is on constructing, administering, promoting, and teaching crafts.

-REC 6166 Small Craft Operation 1 3-3-4 A course of instruction in the safe and correct handling of the canoe and related small craft, selection and care of equipment, teaching and organizational methods.
+REC 0106 Small Craft Operation I

+A course on instruction in the safe and correct handling of the canoe and related small craft, selection and care of equipment, teaching and organizational methods.
 Emphasis is placed on preparing the student to be competent in the planning, direction, and instruction of basic small craft activities.
-Prerequisite: Ability to swim 50 yards; remain afloat in deep water, fully clothed, for 5 minutes.
+Prerequisite: Ability to swim 50 yards; remain affoat in deep water, fully clothed, for 5 minutes.

-REC 0107 Small Craft Operation II 3-3-4 A course of instruction in the safe and correct handling of sailing craft, selection and care of equipment, teaching, and organizational methods.
+REC 0107 Small Craft Operation II

+A course on instruction in the safe and correct handling of sailing craft, selection and care of equipment, teaching, and organizational methods.
 Emphasis is placed on preparing the student to be competent in the planning, direction, and instruction of basic small craft activities.
-Prerequisite: Ability to swim 50 yards; remain afloat in deep water, fully clothed, for 5 minutes.
+Prerequisite: Ability to swim 50 yards; remain affoat in deep water, fully clothed for 5 minutes.

-REC 0108 Pool/Spa Operations
+REC 0108 Pool/Spa Operations 4-0-4

-A course of instruction designed to prepare students to be qualified swimming pool and/or spa operators.
+A course of instruction designed to prepare students to be qualified swimming pool and/ or spa operators.
 All aspects of pool/spa operations will be thoroughly explored including such topics as filtration, health and safety, maintenance, water testing, etc. Students will be prepared to test for "Certified Pool Operator" status sponsored by The National Swimming Pool Foundation.